 Teen athletes can face even more pressure.
 They’re working to improve their performance and playing as part of a team.
 They may feel they need to perform at a certain level to boost their odds of college scholarships.

 They put pressure on themselves to succeed.
 Coaches, parents, teammates and scouts can add to that pressure.
-They can be afraid of failing, worried about hurting themselves or they may be overwhelmed by the demands of training and competing.
+They can be afraid of failing, worried about hurting themselves or they may be stressed by the demands of training and competing.

 Teen athletes need to take care of their mental well-being.
 That way, they can focus on the field or court and perform at their best.
 They can cope with stress and setbacks, bounce back from challenges and stay positive.
 And they can enjoy their sport and build a love for exercise that can last a lifetime.